Longest Path in the Price Model: Introduction

-The Price model \cite{Price65} is one of the oldest network models and it was motivated by the pattern of citations in academic papers.
+The Price model \cite{P65a,P76} is one of the oldest network models and it was motivated by the pattern of citations in academic papers.
 In a citation network, each node represents a document while every entry in the bibliography of a document $t$ is represented by a directed edge from an older document, node $s$, to node $t$.
 One of the key features of a citation network, one inherent in the Price model, is that there is a fundamental \emph{arrow of time} in the network; bibliographies can only refer to older documents. \tnote{and so our edges point forward in time, given our convention for their direction.} This means that there are no cycles in the network, you can never find a path from a node that returns to that node.
 Thus a citation network is an example of a Directed Acyclic Graph (DAG).

 Mathematically, DAGs have some distinctive properties and one of them is that for any pair of connected nodes there is a well defined and meaningful longest path length, for example see \figref{fpaths}.
-Contrast this with, for example, undirected networks, where you can often find many paths between two given vertices that visit most of the nodes in a component so longest paths are often as long as the component is big.
-That makes longest paths of little use unless the network is acyclic.
+Contrast this with, for example, undirected networks, where you can often find many paths between two given vertices that visit most of the nodes in a component so longest paths are often as long as the component is big, if all nodes in the path must be distinct, and infinite, if multiple visits to the same node were allowed.
+In directed graphs with cycles, the longest path is infinite, if multiple visits to a node are allowed.
+Both of these definitions of the longest path coincide if the network is acyclic, as the absence of cycles ensures that in any path, a node can only occur once.